 satan’s Biggest Deception

 satan’s biggest deception is making people believe that he’s not real.
 He sends fiery darts and arrows into our minds with the intent of deceiving us; (Eph.
 6:16).
 These arrows enter our minds in the form of doubt, unbelief, and confusion.
-We must not be ignorant to his evil methods of deception.
+We must not be ignorant of his evil methods of deception.

 Lying was the very first sin committed in the world. satan twisted God’s truth when he told Eve that she would not die if she partook of the forbidden fruit from the tree located in the middle of the Garden; (Genesis 3).
 Eve believed satan, and she and Adam partook of the forbidden fruit.
 The consequence of Adam’s sin resulted in a spiritual separation from God.
 Since then, all of creation suffers from the effect of one lie; (Rom.
 8:19).

 All sin is equally offensive to God; one sin does not outweigh another.
 Sin is sin, and God does not condone sin.
 Some people believe that it’s OK to lie, especially if the reason is in good faith.
 Embellishing a lie is still lying regardless of the human reasoning behind it.
 There are consequences to every lie regardless of the situation, or the amount of time that has expired before the liar is exposed.